fabrice-ducos/tactcl/README.md

 The goal of Jaclin is to revive the TclJava project by fixing bugs, and providing a simpler installation process with support for modern versions of JDK (5 and more, tested up to 12) and Tcl (experimental support of 8.5 and 8.6) on most common operating systems (Windows, OSX, Linux, BSD).

-*EDIT 2020-08-19*: I discovered another fork [tclJBlend](https://wiki.tcl-lang.org/page/tclJBlend) with a similar purpose, that was published in september 2019 (shortly after I made my own, not yet published patches, in august 2019).
+*EDIT 2020-08-19*: I discovered another fork [tclJBlend](https://wiki.tcl-lang.org/page/tclJBlend) with a similar purpose, that was published in september 2019 (shortly after I made my own, not yet published patches, in august 2019). `tclJBlend` provides precompiled binaries for Linux/MacOSX/Windows, but it is also possible to download the tclJBlend development kit.
 Thanks to [ABU](https://wiki.tcl-lang.org/page/Aldo+Buratti?R=0&O=ABU&W=) for this effort.

 ## NEWS